 - It also seems to keep oil at bay and doesn’t need powder.

 - It blurs out for the most part all imperfections and texture on the skin, with the exception of my nose because that sucker just needs help in the summer time.

 Would I repurchase this?
-Even though it sounds like I wouldn’t I definitely intend to in Praline, the match is too perfect for me not to invest in it.
+Even though it sounds like I wouldn’t I definitely intend to in Amber, the match is too perfect for me not to invest in it.
 Even though I don’t care for the dollish finish, I think that I can work with it to minimise that as much as possible by adding more dimension with a sculpting blush.
 I’m also glad that it’s been reformulated so those with sensitive skin like myself can wear it without an issue.
 It’s a really good foundation, especially for brown girls in the summer, and this sucker comes in 39 shades so you’ll be able to find something.